 DEFINE may be used to change the predefined oscillator value, the DEBUG pins and baud rate and the LCD pin locations, among other things.

 These definitions must be in all upper case, exactly as shown.
+If not, the compiler may not recognize them.
+No error message will be produced for DEFINEs the compiler does not recognize.

 See the appropriate sections of the manual for specific information on these definitions.
-A complete list of DEFINEs is in Appendix B.
+A list of DEFINES is shown in Appendix B.

+'''

-DEFINE OSC 4 'Oscillator speed in MHz: 3(3.58) 4 8 10 12 16 20 24 25 32 33 40
+DEFINE OSC 4 'Oscillator speed in MHz:

+3(3.58) 4 8 10 12 16 20 24 25

+32 33 40 48 64

+'''